'Last Hawaiian princess' Abigail Kawānanakoa dies with $215m in wealth

 But Senator Jarrett Keohokalole and Representative Daniel Holt, leaders of the US legislature's Hawaiian members, hailed her generosity and contributions, which they said had greatly aided the island's culture and community.

-Her own views on the matter were clear, and in a court appearance in 2019 over the management of her wealth, she told the judge that "heritage dictates that I must take care of the Hawaiian people".
+In a court appearance in 2019 over the management of her wealth, she told the judge that "heritage dictates that I must take care of the Hawaiian people".